The EU is asking for a 100 billion Brexit divorce bill.

 The EU says that the UK should pay a share of money that’s already been committed to various projects.
-There is no official bill from them yet—and any bill will be a matter for negotiations.
-The latest figure of €100 billion is much higher than some of the others that were talked about before.
+There is no official bill from them yet—and any bill will be a matter for negotiations. €100 billion is much higher than other estimates.

 “The EU is showing its true colours here.
 Within the space of 48 hours, our divorce bill went from 50 billion to 100 billion.”